What is the High Potential program?

-Once students are admitted to Saint Mary’s, prospective HP candidates may submit the HP application for consideration.
-The application may be downloaded here (to be posted).
+Once students are admitted to Saint Mary’s, prospective HP candidates may submit the HP application, found HERE, for consideration.
 The application will require information regarding family income, family’s educational background, the student's educational goals and responses to short essay questions.

 Is there a fee for the High Potential program?

 The High Potential program, including our Summer Academic Institute for Leaders and Scholars is 100% free of charge.

 For information about the High Potential Program please contact: